Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Results

 \section{Results}

 As of June 17, 2024, PyPI hosted 547,746 libraries with 186,721 unique email addresses.
 From these, 50,000 (26.8\%) were randomly selected for survey participation.
 The first survey on repository URLs, conducted between July 17, 2024 and March 18, 2025, produced 1,385 responses, with 5,722 undeliverable emails, resulting in a 3.1\% response rate---typical for expert-targeted web surveys~\cite{sauermann2013increasing}.
 For the second one on donation platform URLs, conducted between April 9, 2025 and July 28, 2025, we recontacted 570 participants who had consented to follow-up.
 Of these, 2 emails bounced and 67 responded, giving a response rate of 11.8\%.
-Our results are organized as follows: Section~\ref{sec:characteristics_of_answers} summarizes statistics to contextualize our datasets with related work, while Section~\ref{sec:topics_in_survey_answers} presents findings for \textbf{RQ-1} to \textbf{RQ-4}.
-Section~\ref{sec:results_robustness} reports robustness metrics for \textbf{RQ-5}, and Section~\ref{sec:results_human_evaluation} discusses human evaluation results for \textbf{RQ-6}.